Ryan-Rutledge/FlashcardStacks/README.md

-#FlashcardStacks
+# FlashcardStacks

 Virtual flashcard JavaScript library

-##Synopsis
+## Synopsis

 FlashcardStacks is a JavaScript library that makes it easy to add 3D-animated virtual flashcards to a webpage.

 ## Code Example

-This is everything you need to create a stack of two flashcards that flips and switches cards when the user clicks left, right, up, or down on the keyboard:
+This is everything neccessary to create a stack of two flashcards that flips and switches cards when the user presses left, right, up, or down with the keyboard:

 ```html